gravitational/workshop/gravity_upgrade.md

     and thus analyze the root cause and to resume once fixed.
   + content of `gravity-system.log` and (if present) `gravity-install.log` files.
-    These files are usually found in the installation directory or in newer versions they will be located in /var/log/gravity.
-    These files store the output that Gravity generates through installation and it's mostly useful during troubleshooting.
+    These files are usually found in the installation directory or in newer versions they will be located in /var/log These files store the output that Gravity generates through installation and it's mostly useful during troubleshooting.
-  + `sudo ./gravity status` - from the installer directory The `status` command output shows the current state of Gravity clusters with any hints about possible causes and hints of a degraded state.
+  + `sudo ./gravity status` - from the installer directory The `status` command output shows the current state of Gravity clusters with a high level overview of a cluster's health, hints if the cluster is in a degraded state, and the status of individual components.

 ### DURING RUNTIME
   + `sudo gravity status`
-    The `status` command output shows the current state of Gravity clusters with any hints about possible causes and hints of a degraded state.
+    The `status` command output shows the current state of Gravity clusters with a high level overview of a cluster's health, hints if the cluster is in a degraded state, and the status of individual components.
   + `sudo gravity exec planet status`
     The `planet status` command output shows the current state of Gravity components and it's helpful to pin down which specific component is failing on which node.
-It's a bit more verbose that `gravity status` but usually more informative.
+It's a bit more verbose than `gravity status` but usually more informative.
   + `sudo gravity plan`
-    Once completed, this command analyze last operation ran on the Gravity cluster.
+    Once completed, this command analyzes the last operation ran on the Gravity cluster.

   + OUTSIDE PLANET:
     - `sudo systemctl list-unit-files '*grav*'`
       This command will help you identify Gravity systemd units.
-Usually there should only one `planet` and one `teleport` unit.
+Usually there should only be one `planet` and one `teleport` unit.
     - `sudo journalctl -f -u '*gravity*planet*'`
       This unit is the master container, bubble of consistency, that stores the entire Gravity environment.
 By using this command you can investigate all